-Have you ever given a second thought to your pencil before?
+Have you ever given a second thought what is number 2 pencil you are using before?
 For one of the most common writing and drawing items we often use, pencils undoubtedly play an essential role in our life.

 At one point or the other, you may have needed to use a pencil; in your early days when you were learning how to draw as a child or at school.

 Come to think of it; pencils are much more interesting than we give them credit.

 Perhaps after reading this piece, you would think again before carelessly losing your pencils still.
 Although pencils are quite common, there is just one that seems to be quite popular.

 I’m talking about the Number 2 pencil.
 For most people, that number refers to all pencils.
 No one would blame them, though, because they are the most commonly used pencil.